sst/guide/_chapters/add-an-api-to-create-a-note.md

 }
 ```

-There are some helpful comments in the code but we are doing a few simple things here.
+There are some helpful comments in the code but let's go over them quickly.

 - Parse the input from the `event.body`.
 This represents the HTTP request body.
 - It contains the contents of the note, as a string — `content`.
 - It also contains an `attachment`, if one exists.
-It's the filename of file that will been uploaded to [our S3 bucket]({% link _chapters/create-an-s3-bucket-for-file-uploads.md %}) TODO: LINK TO S3 CDK CHAPTER.
+It's the filename of file that will been uploaded to [our S3 bucket]({% link _chapters/create-an-s3-bucket-in-sst.md %}).
 - We read the name of our DynamoDB table from the environment variable using `process.env.TABLE_NAME`.
 You'll recall that we set this above while configuring our API.
 - The `userId` is the id for the author of the note.
 For now we are hardcoding it to `123`.
 Later we'll be setting this based on the authenticated user.
 - Make a call to DynamoDB to put a new object with a generated `noteId` and the current date as the `createdAt`.